advancedtelematic/quickcheck-state-machine/README.md

     atomicModifyIORef' (opaque ref) (\i -> (i + 1, ()))
 ```

-Note that above `v` is instatiated to `Concrete`, which is essentially the
+Note that above `v` is instantiated to `Concrete`, which is essentially the
 identity type, so while writing the semantics we have access to real `IORef`s.

 We now have an implementation, the next step is to define a model for the